TheLogicMaster/lm8/docs/HARDWARE.md

 UART communication is accomplished using an Intel IP core.
 A dummy VHDL component exists in the Logisim circuit which is later patched by the `synthesize.sh` script.
 The actual implementation simply instantiates the UART component and interfaces it with the rest of the computer.
-To avoid dealing with buffers, only the last received byte is stored in the component.
-This means that the computer is limited to receiving simple commands over Serial.
+A dual-clock FIFO buffer is present in the VHDL implementation that interfaces with the UART IP core and allows the running program to access the buffer at any processor speed.
+The first byte transmitted in a program tends to get corrupted for some reason, but sending a null byte seems to harmlessly prevent this.

 ## Pulse Width Modulation
 There are 6 PWM drivers on the Arduino Uno header pins in the typical Uno locations of pins